cloudoperators/greenhouse-extensions/thanos/README.md

         value: $THANOS_PLUGIN_NAME-metrics-objectstore
 ```

-## Thanos Querier
+## Thanos Query

-This is the real deal now: Define your Thanos query by creating a plugin.
+This is the real deal now: Define your Thanos Query by creating a plugin.

 **NOTE1:** `$THANOS_PLUGIN_NAME` needs to be consistent with your secret created earlier.